 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

-In June, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
+In June, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers on all seven continents.
 Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
-New receivers in places like the United States, Brazil, Turkey, Greenland, and India are helping to fill in low-level coverage and MLAT tracking.
-New receivers in places like Indonesia, Papua New Guinea, and Oman are adding areas of coverage to our network.
+New receivers in places like Brazil, Iceland, Spain, Switzerland and the United States, are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Afghanistan, Indonesia, and Nigeria are adding areas of coverage to our network.

 The June map